joshbegley/nyt-latest/README.md

 `At the high-flying New York outpost of Ambassadors Clubhouse, the Punjabi cooking is beguiling and the city feels miles away.`\
 https://www.nytimes.com/2026/07/14/dining/restaurant-review-ambassadors-clubhouse-nyc.html

-**Seeking Control of the House, Democrats Try Again in Rural Districts**\
+**Can Democrats Win Rural Voters Turning Away From Trump?
+It’s a Tough Sell.**\
-`Candidates like Beth Macy, author of “Dopesick,” have crafted messages based on lifetimes in rural regions.
+`House candidates like Beth Macy, author of “Dopesick,” have crafted messages based on lifetimes in rural regions.
 But messages need an audience, and many minds are closed to the party.`\
 https://www.nytimes.com/2026/07/14/us/politics/rural-democrats-midterms.html

 **I Have Varicose Veins.
 Should I Worry?**\